thombergs/descriptive-logger/README.md

 ### Log Message IDs

-The (optional) `id`s defined in the `@LogMessage` annotations above are being passed into the Message Diagnostic Context (MDC) with the key `id`.
+The (optional) `id`s defined in the `@LogMessage` annotations above are being passed into the Mapped Diagnostic Context (MDC) with the key `id`.
 The key can be changed by using the field `idMdcKey` in the `@DescriptiveLogger` annotation.

 If we want to add the (optional) `id`s defined in the `@LogMessage` annotations above to out log output ,